SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 \end{alignat*}
 $$

-Usually people keep those 2 types of error separate, since there are different consequences of a false positive (somebody gets treated for a disease they don't have, which is bad) and a false negative (somebody _doesn't_ get treated for a disease they _do_ have, which is _really_ bad).
+Usually people keep those 2 types of error separated, since there are different consequences of a false positive (somebody gets treated for a disease they don't have, which is bad) and a false negative (somebody _doesn't_ get treated for a disease they _do_ have, which is _really_ bad).
 But if you wanted to, you could just lump them together